AtomMaterialUI/material-theme-docs/docs/development/analytics.md

 ## Analytics

-Since 2.4.0 analytics have been added to the plugin.
+Starting from 2.4.0 analytics have been added to the plugin.
 Just like other plugins' analytics, these analytics are here to analyze feature usage and users' audiences.

 This step would provide us useful data for prioritizing development of highly requested features, while scrapping others